Get Stroke Ready

 10 tips to reduce your risk of stroke

-- Treat obstructive sleep apnea, if present – Your health care provider may recommend an overnight oxygen assessment to screen for obstructive sleep apnea (OSA).
-If OSA is detected, it may be treated by giving you oxygen at night or having you wear a small device in your mouth.
+- Treat obstructive sleep apnea, if present.
+Your health care provider may recommend an overnight oxygen assessment to screen for obstructive sleep apnea (OSA).
+If obstructive sleep apnea is detected, it may be treated by giving you oxygen at night or having you wear a small device in your mouth.

-- Avoid illicit drugs – Certain street drugs, such as cocaine and methamphetamines, are established risk factors for a TIA or a stroke.
+- Avoid illicit drugs.
+Certain street drugs, such as cocaine and methamphetamines, are established risk factors for a transient ischemic attack (TIA) or a stroke.

 Stroke risk factors not in your control

-While you can’t control the risk factors listed below, knowing about them can help you focus more on the factors you are able to change.
-And remember, while some people are at greater risk, anyone can have a stroke.
+Some people are at greater risk, but anyone can have a stroke.
+While you can’t control these risk factors, knowing about them can help you focus more on the factors you are able to change:

-- Other – Other factors often linked to higher stroke risks include those who live in the southeastern United States, those with lower incomes, drug and alcohol abuse and those that don’t maintain healthy sleep habits.
+- Other risk factors.
+Other factors often linked to higher stroke risks include living in the southeastern U.S., having a lower income, drug and alcohol abuse, and not maintaining healthy sleep habits.